jdan/thatjdanisso.cool/articles/2015-03-28-clicking-with-a-keyboard.md

 I'll call that a success, sort of!
-The code's a bit longer now (even after a bit of refactoring), but it definitely works - our "button" can be activated with both a mouse and a keyboard, just like a real button!
+The code's a bit longer now (even after a bit of refactoring), but it definitely works - our "button" can be activated with both a mouse and a keyboard, just like a real button.

 But hold on a second, why don't we just *use* a real button?